After the video starts click on the bracket box in the lower right corner for full screen.

 BEFORE INSTALLING OR USING THE EZ-LIFT, RAISE THE REAR SUSPENSION TO ITS HIGHEST POSITION.

 The EZ-LIFT comes assembled.
-Study it before disassembling, noting the relationship of parts.
 The two-piece Bracket & Saddle-clamp (with 5 bolts in it) attaches to the STOCK center-stand arm, pulled outward against the center-stand footpad, with the parting line of the two pieces in a vertical orientation.
-(Photo)
+(Photo-1)

-The edge of the bracket with two bolt holes goes on top (12 O'clock position) closest to the muffler heat-shield.
+The edge of the bracket with two bolt holes goes on top in the 12 O'clock position.

-A good starting position is shown in photo.
-Insert the arm in the bracket temporarily, and position the bracket so the foot-pedal is perpendicular to the centerline of the bike.
+Insert the arm in the bracket and position the bracket so the arm swings back parallel to the centerline of the bike.
+Verify the foot-pad clears the rear tip-over bar (Photo-2).
+Tighten all 5 bolts multiple times to 7 Ft/Lb..

-If you need to change the position of the bracket, loosen the bolts and use a soft mallet to loosen the bracket halves, they fit very tight on the stock arm.
+If you need to change the position of the bracket, loosen the bolts and, if necessary, use a soft mallet to loosen the bracket halves, they fit very tight on the stock arm.
 Very small rotational changes of the bracket will produce a large amount of change in the pedal’s position.
 Proceed slowly when making adjustments.
 There are complex angles at work....

-Ideally, when the bike is in the raised position, the arm will lay parallel to the ground and the foot-pedal will be level to the ground, viewed from the rear.
+Ideally, when the bike is in the raised position, the arm will lay parallel to the ground and the foot-pedal will be parallel to the ground, viewed from the rear.
 Alternately, the foot-pedal is fine if the outboard end is slightly elevated.
-The outboard end of the foot-pedal should NOT slope away from the bike centerline as this could cause your foot to slip off during lifting.
+The outboard end of the foot-pedal should NOT slope down from the bike centerline as this could cause your foot to slip off during lifting.
 Since the starting position can't be adjusted with the bike on the center-stand, it may take a few attempts to finalize the position.
+(OR, try method-1)

 LIFTING THE BIKE: